 1a.
 If your Jumphost does not have CentOS 7 already on it, or you would like to do a fresh install, then down-load the Apex bootable ISO from OPNFV artifacts http://artifacts.opnfv.org/.
 There have been isolated reports of problems with the ISO having trouble completing installation successfully.
 In the unexpected event the ISO does not work please workaround this by downloading the CentOS 7 DVD and performing a "Virtualization Host" install.
-If you perform a "Minimal Install" or install type other than "Virtualization Host" simply run sudo yum groupinstall "Virtualization Host" && chkconfig libvird on and reboot the host.
-Once you have completed the base CentOS install proceed to step 1b.
+If you perform a "Minimal Install" or install type other than "Virtualization Host" simply run sudo yum groupinstall "Virtualization Host" && chkconfig libvirtd on && reboot to install virtualization support and enable libvirt on boot.
+If you use the CentOS 7 DVD proceed to step 1b once the CentOS 7 with "Virtualization Host" support is completed.